 Contractual obligations – we may need to collect and use your personal information if we enter into a contract with you or if we are required to via a contract that you have with us.

 Consent – where required by law, we will rely on your consent eg for direct marketing.

 Legitimate interests – we may use your personal information to improve our products and services and content.
 We will only use your data in a way which it might be reasonably expected to run our business and which does not materially impact your rights, freedom or interests.

 What marketing will you receive from us?

 You will receive marketing communications from us if you have requested information from us or if you provided us with your details when you requested to receive a white paper, guide or similar and, in each case, you consented to receive that marketing.

 We don’t rent or trade email lists with other organisations and businesses.

-We use a third-party provider, MailChimp, to deliver our newsletter.
+We use a third-party provider, Hubspot, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our mailings.
-For more information, please see MailChimp’s privacy notice.
-You can unsubscribe to our mailings at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing us.
+For more information, please see Hubspot’s privacy notice.
+You can unsubscribe from our mailings at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing us.

 Who do we share your data with and why?

 We may have to share your personal data with partners, suppliers and subcontractors who help us deliver the services you’ve chosen to use.